codewithdark-git/NoteMaster-AI/README.md

-# NoteMaster AI
+# NoteMaster AI - FastAPI Component

 ## Overview

-NoteMaster AI is a Streamlit-based web application that allows users to turn their photos into well-structured notes using AI.
-It supports various formats for saving notes and features functionalities to view, update, and delete saved notes.
+NoteMaster AI's FastAPI component provides a robust backend service for transforming photos into structured notes using AI.
+It handles image processing, text extraction, and note generation, offering a RESTful API for seamless integration into various applications.

 ## Features

-- **Multiple Image Upload**: Users can upload multiple images in JPG, JPEG, or PNG format.
-- **Image to Text Conversion**: Extracts text from images using Tesseract OCR.
+- **Image Upload**: Accepts multiple image formats for processing.
+- **Text Extraction**: Utilizes Tesseract OCR for extracting text from images.
-- **AI-Powered Note Generation**: Organizes extracted text into structured notes using GPT-4.
+- **AI-Driven Note Generation**: Uses AI models to convert extracted text into organized notes.
-- **Math Problem Solving**: Identifies and solves math-related content from images.
-- **Download Options**: Save notes as TXT, PDF, or DOCX files.
-- **Copy to Clipboard**: Easily copy generated notes to the clipboard.
-- **Edit save Notes**: Generate additional content for existing notes using custom prompts.
+- **API Endpoints**: Provides endpoints for image processing, note management, and more.

 ## Available Models
-The following models are available in the app:

-- *GPT 3.5 turbo*
+The FastAPI component supports the following AI models:
+- **GPT-3.5 Turbo**
-- *GPT 4o*
+- **GPT-4o**
-- *llama 3*
+- **Llama 3**
-- *Mixtral 70b*
+- **Mixtral 70b**
-- *BlackBox*
+- **BlackBox**
-- *Meta AI*
+- **Meta AI**

+## Installation Options

+### Option 1: Streamlit Only Version (First Release)
+If you want to use the app without FastAPI, you can use the first release of NoteMaster AI which is Streamlit-only:
+1. Go to the [Releases](https://github.com/codewithdark-git/NoteMaster-AI/releases) page.
+2. Download the first release.
+3. Follow the installation steps as mentioned above.

+### Option 2: Full Version with FastAPI
+The current version includes FastAPI for enhanced functionality.
+Follow the standard installation steps mentioned below to use this version.

 ## Installation

 1. Clone the repository:
     ```bash
     git clone https://github.com/codewithdark-git/NoteMaster-AI.git
-    cd NoteMaster AI
+    cd NoteMaster-AI
     ```

 2. Install the required packages: